Equity Banque Commerciale du Congo: Banque Commerciale du Congo

-BCDC was established in 1909 as the Banque du Congo Belge.
+The origins of BCDC go back to the establishment in 1909 of the Banque du Congo Belge.
 Prior to the merger with EBC, BCDC was the second largest bank in the DRC, as measured by balance sheet and shareholders equity.
 On 9 September 2019, Equity Bank Group, announced that it had acquired a controlling stake in BCDC.

 In September 2019, Equity Bank Group began talks to acquire a controlling stake in Banque Commerciale du Congo (BCDC), the second-largest commercial bank in the Democratic Republic of the Congo.
 If and when the transaction is concluded, the new acquisition is expected to be merged with the existing Equity Bank Congo.

 In November 2019, Business Daily Africa reported that Equity Bank Group had agreed to pay US$106 million (KSh10.7 billion) to the George Arthur Forrest Group, in exchange of 66.5 percent ownership in BCDC.
 In addition, Equity Group Holdings was contemporaneously in negotiations with KfW, to acquire an extra 7.6 percent stake in Equity Bank Congo.
 All these acquisitions are subject to regulatory and shareholder approval from Kenya, DR Congo and COMESA.

 As of 16 November 2020, Kenyan print media reported that Equity Bank Group had completed the acquisition of 66.53 percent shareholding in BCDC, after paying US$95 million in August 2020.
 As of then, the merger between BCDC and Equity Bank Congo was ongoing.

 On 27 November 2020, Equity Group Holdings acquired a 7.7 percent stake in Equity Bank Congo SA from KfW for $9million, raising its shareholder ownership to 94.3 percent.